 What should you take into consideration as you are searching for a reproductive health specialist?

-Important qualities to consider (in addition to credentials) include accessibility, approachability, ease of making appointments, and how they follow-up with you on tests performed in or out of the office.
+Important qualities to consider (in addition to credentials) include accessibility, approachability, ease of making appointments (this includes telehealth), and how they follow-up with you on tests performed in or out of the office.
 This is where your friends’ recommendations should come into the picture, as these are qualities that are hard to glean from any website or physician list.

-On a personal note: it’s rare for a patient to come to my office for an appointment just to “interview” me to be her gynecologist.
-Most often, women come in for an annual or well-woman exam having done their research (using a combination of the things I mention above).
+On a personal note: it’s rare for a patient of mine to make an appointment just to “interview” me to be her gynecologist.
+Most often, women schedule an annual or well-woman exam having done their research (using a combination of the things I mention above).
 They’ve narrowed down their field before making the appointment.
 But if that’s not the case, there’s absolutely no reason any woman should feel obligated to stay with a particular doctor if the fit is not right.

-What questions should you ask a reproductive health specialist on your first visit?
+What questions should you ask a reproductive health specialist during your first appointment?

-Questions asked at a first visit depend on where the patient is in her reproductive life.
+Questions asked at a first appointment depend on where the patient is in her reproductive life.
 And often these questions are couched in a discussion of pertinent issues.
-For example, a first-time-ever visit by a someone who’s recently started their period might include these types of questions:
+For example, a first-time-ever appointment by someone who’s recently started their period might include these types of questions:

 · Should my menstrual cycle follow a specific pattern?